Disability Access Facilitation Plans

 - contact details to assist passengers with disability to provide feedback on the travelling experience.

-The Department of Infrastructure and Regional Development (the Department) has prepared the following series of guidelines and templates to assist operators in preparing their DAFPs.
+The department has prepared the following series of guidelines and templates to assist operators in preparing their DAFPs.

 - Guidelines: PDF: 150 KB DOCX: 629 KB